gwarmstrong/mohawk/README.md

 [x] ~~provide functionality for refreshing databases~~ can run setup_genome_downloads.py

 [x] have setup_genome_downloads.py run on ~~install~~ when importing if resources do not exist -> also make more elegant

+[ ] functionality for saving and reading args files -> and building models from these

+[ ] inject level labels into names, i.e., 'g_Staphylococcus', 'f_...', etc